Lumiwealth/lumibot/README.md

 This library is covered by the MIT license for open sourced software which can be found here: https://github.com/Lumiwealth/lumibot/blob/master/LICENSE

+# Getting Started

+This readme file is depricated and will be deleted by November 20 or sooner.
+Check out our brand new documentation here: http://lumibot.lumiwealth.com/

 # Quickstart

 Currently Alpaca and Interactive Brokers are available as a brokerage services.
 This